Tribal Collaboration

 Outreach Efforts

-LM is committed to supporting science, technology, engineering, and math (STEM) education in tribal communities.
+LM remains committed to supporting STEM education in Tribal communities.
 STEM with LM brings to life the awe-inspiring and world-changing advancements and events of the nuclear age, subsequent cleanup, and ecological transformations of LM sites.
-Educational outreach events with local schools introduce students to topics such as radon, radiation, and the legacy of uranium mining and milling.
-STEM with LM scientists and engineers actively support science education at the Navajo Nation’s high school and colleges by teaching, presenting seminars, and mentoring students in fieldwork activities.
-LM serves as a committee member alongside tribal and Navajo Nation corporations to organize multiple STEM events throughout high schools on the Navajo Nation each year.
+Educational outreach events introduce local students to topics such as radon, radiation, hydrology, ecology and the legacy of uranium mining and milling.
+STEM with LM scientists and engineers actively support science education at the Navajo Nation’s high school and colleges through STEM demonstration that showcase fieldwork activities.
+LM serves as a committee member alongside Tribal and Navajo Nation corporations to organize multiple STEM events throughout high schools on the Navajo Nation each year.
 LM attends the American Indian Science and Engineering Society annual conference and actively participates in the career fair and STEM event day.

 Community Outreach Network

 In 2014, the same federal collaboration updated the Five-Year Plan (2014-2018) to build on the work completed in the first five years and adjusted the document based on information gained during this time.
-EPA, the lead agency on the project, published the 10-Year Plan (2019-2029) was published in February 2021.
-It builds on the work of the two previous Five-Year Plans and identifies the next steps in addressing the human health and environmental risks associated with the legacy of uranium mining on the Navajo Nation.
+EPA, the lead agency on the project, published the Ten-Year Plan (2019-2029) was published in February 2021.
+It builds on the work of the two previous five-year plans and identifies the next steps in addressing the human health and environmental risks associated with the legacy of uranium mining on the Navajo Nation.
+To further this commitment, LM’s contracting office hired a part-time Community Outreach Network Liaison to coordinate outreach activities among the federal and Tribal network partners.
+As part of its outreach efforts, LM, along with members of the network, organize the Uranium 101 Workshops and Information Fair and participate in other community events to share information.

 More information: